Sch3lp/typesafety-for-productivity-slides/slides/all.md

 |>

 Who can tell me what we missed?
-More specifically in the Booking. <!-- .element: class="fragment" data-fragment-index="2" -->
+More specifically in the Booking.bookingCodeAsString(). <!-- .element: class="fragment" data-fragment-index="2" -->

 Eventhough BookingCode can be null, our Booking always expects there to be one. <!-- .element: class="fragment" data-fragment-index="3" -->